endlesspint8/endlesspint8.github.io/flights/_posts/2017-02-08-MxSxFx003-Rum-Raisin.md

-A peek at peak beer and premiumisation in different regions.
-View this email in your browser (*|ARCHIVE|*)
+---
+layout: post
+title: MixSixFix - Rum Raisin
-This Goes with That, That Goes with This
+subtitle: This Goes with That, That Goes with This
+tags: ["aesthetics", "beer", "taste"]
+---

 In this Mix we’re gonna take a tour of infographics that deal with beer, its presentation and most importantly pairings with various food categories.
 It doesn't take much talent to enjoy drinking (no, I’m serious) but with a little knowhow even this most natural activity can be heightened.
 Ultimately you can be a more skillful tippler and these infographics provide a solid base to get you there.